All Products

 Restoration After Authentication and Reporting

-• Validity Period of Reporting: Set the Reported Effective Time.
-If a user triggers the dynamic policy, the SASE client is forcibly logged off.
-The user can log on again to resume use.
-The dynamic policy will not be triggered again within the reported effective time.
+• Validity Period of Reporting: If a user triggers a dynamic policy, the SASE client is forcibly logged out.
+The user must log in again to regain access.
+During the Validity Period of Reporting, the dynamic policy will not be triggered again.

-• Authentication Method: Log On Again is selected by default.
-Log on to the SASE client again to complete the authentication.
+• Authentication Method: Re-logon is selected by default.
+The user must log on to the SASE app again to complete authentication.

 4. Click OK.

-In the example shown in the following figure, a dynamic policy is configured.
-If the SASE client version is earlier than v4.5.1 or the QQ application is detected on an office device, the configured response action is executed.
+If you configure a dynamic policy as described in this example, the specified response actions are triggered when the SASE app version is earlier than v4.5.1 or when the QQ application is detected on an office device.

 Trigger configuration parameters